Billable Accounts for Division of Solid Waste and Recycling Transactions

 Cash Escrow

 This option requires customers to place an amount equal to the average quarterly balance of the customer’s account into an escrow account, which will be accessed at such point that an account becomes delinquent.
-Customer will need to sign a cash escrow agreement stipulating the condition for use of the escrow funds at the point the account is delinquent.
-The deposit amount will be reviewed after the first quarter to determine account activity levels and adjust the deposit requirement up or down as necessary.
-An annual review will occur after that.
-New account deposit levels for the initial quarter will be based on historical business type minimums.
+The customer will need to sign a cash escrow agreement specifying the conditions for using the escrow funds upon the account becoming delinquent.
+The deposit amount will be reviewed after the first quarter to determine account activity levels and adjust the deposit requirement accordingly.
+An annual review will follow.
+New account deposit levels for the initial quarter will be based on historical minimums by business type.

 Surety Bond

-This option requires customers to provide the DSW&R a surety bond in an amount that would pay for an average quarterly balance of account activity and be paid in the event that the customer’s account becomes delinquent.
+This option requires customers to provide the Division of Solid Waste and Recycling with a surety bond in an amount sufficient to cover an average quarterly balance of account activity and to be paid in the event that the customer’s account becomes delinquent.
 Surety bond requirements will be equivalent to those approved in Resolution 14-01.

 Application